ateeqdev/web3_of_the_day/README.md

 A fun fact or technical aspect of blockchain a day.

+#### Jan 19, 2022: Byzantine Nodes

+It is impossible to achieve consensus with just 1/3 or malicious nodes

 #### Jan 19, 2022: CAP Theorem of Distributed Systems

 Blockchain is a form of distribution system.